 Aphids are the most important primary and secondary vectors of virus diseases.
 Depending on their relationship with the aphid, viruses are classified as either persistent or non-persistent.
 Intermediate forms also exist.
-Aphids that acquire persistent viruses do so after a minimum feeding time of 10 to 60 minutes.
+Aphids that acquire persistent viruses do so after a minimum feeding time of 10-60 minutes.
 Following acquisition, a latency period of at least 12 hours must pass before the aphid can transmit the virus.
 The aphid remains infective for at least a week, or in some cases, for its entire life.
-In non-persistent viruses, the aphid can pick up the virus rapidly (within seconds or minutes) while probing the host tissue and can transmit the virus immediately to another plant.
+With non-persistent viruses, the aphid can pick up the virus rapidly (within seconds or minutes) while probing the host tissue and can transmit the virus immediately to another plant.
 However, the ability of the aphid to successfully transmit the virus is quickly lost (within minutes).
 Insecticides increase the spread of non-persistent viruses by stimulating probing activity of the aphid.
 Contact insecticides are generally less useful than systemics for controlling insect-vectored viruses.

 In general, the spread of viruses is best controlled by cultural practices such as cultivar selection, planting date and location, weed reduction, and roguing of diseased plants.
 Row covers may prevent aphids from probing and feeding on plants early in the season, preventing the spread of viruses.
 Occasionally, seed or transplants are infected and the problem is not apparent until well into the growing season.
 There are no chemical control measures for virus diseases other than those directed at the vector or weed hosts.
 For more specific control measures, refer to the crop.

 Pathogens that survive an application of a fungicide are likely to pass the trait that enabled them to survive on to their offspring.
 A single genetic change in the pathogen can render single-site mode of action (systemic) fungicides ineffective.
 Repeated applications of the same type of fungicide exert selection pressure on the pathogen population and eventually eliminate almost all the susceptible individuals from a pest population.
 Resistance can develop in a very short time.